preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 **To the right**:

-5. Select the team site wehere the document will be saved in the Controlles Documents library.
-Only team sites with a Controlled Docuemnts library, and that the author has access to, are shown inte list.
+5. Select the team site where the document will be saved in the Controlled Documents library.
+Only team sites with a Controlled Documents library, and that the author has access to, are shown inte list.